Birth of a New Day: Musical style, writing, and composition

-HKE stated that in Birth of a New Day, he and Telepath wanted the album to "have a strong sense of place", arguing that they were trying to create a futuristic dream and world "without being too direct about where that is."
+HKE stated that in Birth of a New Day, he and Telepath wanted the album to "have a strong sense of place", arguing that they were trying to create a futuristic dream and world "without being too direct about where that is".
 It is unclear whether the album depicts an utopia or a dystopia; the duo often presents the album as a "distant neon utopia", but HKE frequently states in interviews that his obscure worldviews have played a major role in the album's production.
 HKE affirmed in another interview that he likes to let the listener make up their own interpretation of his albums' themes.

-All but the last two tracks are short, 5–20 second melodies looped over for 5–9 minutes each, resembling the composition of William Basinski's The Disintegration Loops.
 The last two tracks, "Telepathy" and "Birth of a New Day", mainly feature the ambient noise of the city and are much longer than the other tracks, having 10-minute and 13-minute lengths respectively.
 The album is notable for being a vaporwave release that presents dialogue (although the dialogue is only featured two times in the album's runtime).

 In an interview with the Rolling Stone magazine, in November 2015, HKE demonstrates how much his worldviews have influenced the album; although not consuming any type of drugs, various aspects of what "drives me [HKE] spiritually in life" would most likely be considered somber by most people, also noticing his frequent occurrences of vivid dreams, nightmares, sleep paralysis and hallucinations since young age.
 He relates that he sits in a dark room lit by a red light almost every night and "I [HKE] just take inspiration from the world around me."
-HKE also states that he often reads about philosophy, history, religion, science, and related themes, pointing out that he has developed his theories on music being a type of "objective divine language of the universe" that he has the desire to write a book on in the future; he describes his music as "all about understanding the human condition."
+HKE also states that he often reads about philosophy, history, religion, science, and related themes, pointing out that he has developed his theories on music being a type of "objective divine language of the universe" that he has the desire to write a book on in the future; he describes his music as "all about understanding the human condition".
 In the album's Bandcamp page, the duo presented the album's concept, atmosphere, and ambiance: